 - 1 cup heavy cream

-- Steam lobsters in an 8 to 10 quart stockpot.
-Bring 2 inches of water and salt to a boil over high heat.
-Using metal tongs or gloves, place the lobsters head first into the pot and cover tightly.
-When water returns to a heavy boil, turn the heat down to a rolling boil and steam lobsters for 9 minutes for the first pound, and add 4 minutes for each additional pound.
-Steamed lobsters will be bright red when done.
-Remove with metal tongs or gloves and place in cool water or let cool for 3-5 minutes before removing meat from shell.
-Reserve the steaming liquid.
+- Bring 2 inches of water and salt to a boil over high heat in an 8 to 10 quart stockpot.
+Using metal tongs or gloves and place the live lobsters head first into the pot.
+Return to a heavy boil, turn heat down to a rolling boil and steam lobsters covered for 9 minutes for the first pound, and add 4 minutes for each additional pound.
+Shells of lobsters will be bright red when fully cooked.
+Remove with metal tongs or gloves and place in ice water bath, or allow to cool for 3-5 minutes before removing meat from shell.
+Reserve 1 cup of the steaming liquid.

-- Twist lobster claws and tails off.
-Using the side of a kitchen knife or nutcracker, crack the knuckles and claws and take meat out, reserving any liquid that comes out of the shells and on cutting board.
+- Twist lobster claws and tails off over a large bowl.
+Using the side of a kitchen knife or nutcracker, crack the knuckles and claws and remove lobster meat, reserving any liquid that comes out of the shells into bowl and any from cutting board.
 Set the tail on a hard surface and use your hand to press down and crack the shell.
-Remove the tail meat and slice in half lengthwise, removing the black intestinal vein.
-Coarsely chop the meat and refrigerate.
+Remove the tail meat and slice in half lengthwise.
+Remove the black intestinal vein and discard.
+Coarsely chop the meat, cover with wrap and refrigerate.
 Roughly chop the shells along with all the lobster remains into small pieces and set aside.

-- Heat olive oil in a large pot over medium heat, then add the carrot, celery, onion, garlic and herbs.
+- Heat olive oil in a large pot over medium heat.
+Add carrot, celery, onion, garlic and herbs.
 Sauté until the onions are translucent, about 5 minutes.
-Add the lobster shells, liquid and remains and cook for 6 minutes more.
-Add tomato paste and cayenne pepper and cook 4 minutes.
+Add the lobster shells and reserved liquid.
+Cook for 6 minutes and add tomato paste and cayenne pepper, cook another 4 minutes.

-- Add the sherry (ignite or cook for alcohol to evaporate).
-Add clam juice and 1 cup of reserved lobster-steaming liquid.
-Bring to a simmer and cook covered, for 1 hour.
+- Add the sherry (ignite or cook for alcohol to evaporate), seafood stock or clam juice and 1 cup of reserved lobster-steaming liquid.
+Bring to a simmer, cover pan and cook for 1 hour.
 Strain the broth through a colander/sieve, pressing down hard on solids to extract as much liquid as possible.

-- I use long grain white rice, do not use any type of converted rice as the consistency will not be smooth.
+- Do not use any type of converted rice as the soup consistency will not be smooth.